 Law reform has been a continuous process in India.
 After independence in 1947, there had been demand in Parliament and outside for establishing a Central Law Commission to recommend revision and updating of extant laws.
 The first Law Commission after independence was set up in the year 1955.
 Subsequent Commissions were constituted from time to time.
-The 21st Law Commission of India was constituted on 1st September, 2015 for a period of three years.
-The term of 21st Law Commission was ended on 31st August, 2018.
-Usually each Commission is constituted for a term of three years.
+The 22nd Law Commission of India was constituted on 20th February, 2020 for a period of three years and was extended for a period of 1.5 years.
+The term of 22nd Law Commission ended on 31st August 2024.
+Usually, each Commission is constituted for a term of three years.
 The Law Commissions have been able to make important contribution towards the progressive development and codification of the laws in the country.